Habel2077/Habel2077/README.md

 - 👋 Hi, I’m @Habel2077
 - 👀 I’m interested in coding and developer courses.
-- 🌱 I’m currently learning HTML,CSS and JS.(Mainly Web Design)
+- 🌱 I know HTML,CSS and JS.(Mainly Web Design)
+- I recently learnt Flask to add to my web design.
+- I'm currently learning Java, C#.
 - 💞️ I’m looking to collaborate on github community
 - 📫 How to reach me:
 Whatsapp or Telegram : +233242396142